wp-plugins/idx-broker-platinum/readme.txt

 <li>NEW - Customize your client capture forms; change the opacity behind the lead capture pop-up, customize fields, and much more!</li>
 </ul>

-<h3>IDX Broker (v1) Subscribers</h3>

-IDX Broker Platinum BETA is designed for those partners and clients that previously signed up for the Platinum beta program; that program is now closed to new participants.
-Expect full release details in early 2013.
-Upon full release, you will receive information about how to migrate your IDX Broker account to IDX Broker Platinum.

 <h3>Interested Subscribers</h3>

-If you are interested in learning more about IDX Broker Platinum Beta, and would like to discuss with certified IDX, Inc. Developer Partner, we recommend that you visit <a href="http://www.idxbroker.com/partners/partner_list.php" target="_blank" >this page</a> for more details.
-Agent Evolution, Agent Image, Realty Candy, and WP IDX are few partners that have access to IDX Broker Platinum Beta.
-Note that the monthly cost remains that sames as that of IDX Broker. $39.99 for most Agent accounts, $49.99 for Team accounts, and 3-10 Agent Offices starting at $78.99.
-Additional Agent packages of 50 may be purchaed for $40/monthly.
+If you are interested in learning more about IDX Broker Platinum Beta, and would like to discuss with certified IDX, Inc. Developer Partner, we recommend that you visit <a href="http://www.idxbroker.com/" target="_blank" >this page</a> for more details.

 <h3>General Terms of Use</h3>